schimt/Deployment/part_4.md

 ## Troubleshooting

-If you run permissions issues with your Google Service Account then try these commands...
+If you run into permissions issues with your Google Service Account then try these commands...

 ```.sh
 gcloud projects add-iam-policy-binding h-t-d-a-f-a-t-g-c-r \